 A well-stocked pantry makes me beam.
 I love the options and knowing that what I am about to make is going to have all the ingredients available without a trip to the market.
 A well-stocked pantry is also the beginning of Thanksgiving success.
 It’s easy to stock a pantry and affordable.

-Dried fruits: Keep fruits like cranberries, raisins, dried figs and dates on hand for making stuffing and for baking purposes.
+Keep fruits like cranberries, raisins, dried figs, and dates on hand for making stuffing and for baking purposes.

-Broth: Chicken, vegetable or turkey.
+Chicken, vegetable, or turkey.
 Think soups, gravies, sauces – can’t have enough of it.

-Spices and herbs: Move baking spices to the forefront of the spice rack and keep dried rosemary, sage leaves, thyme and tarragon near by.
+Move baking spices to the forefront of the spice rack and keep dried rosemary, sage leaves, thyme, and tarragon nearby.

-Baguettes: Keep fresh baguettes around for appetizer crostini-making, day old bread for stuffing, and two day-old baguettes for croutons.
+Keep fresh baguettes around for appetizer crostini-making, day-old bread for stuffing, and two-day-old baguettes for croutons.